The Canterbury Tales

-It has been suggested that the greatest contribution of The Canterbury Tales to English literature was the popularisation of the English vernacular in mainstream literature, as opposed to French, Italian or Latin.
-English had, however, been used as a literary language centuries before Chaucer's time, and several of Chaucer's contemporaries—John Gower, William Langland, the Pearl Poet, and Julian of Norwich—also wrote major literary works in English.
+The Tales are widely regarded as Chaucer's magnum opus.
+They had a major effect upon English literature and may have been responsible for the popularisation of the English vernacular in mainstream literature, as opposed to French or Latin.
+English had, however, been used as a literary language centuries before Chaucer's time, and several of Chaucer's contemporaries—John Gower, William Langland, the Gawain Poet, and Julian of Norwich—also wrote major literary works in English.
 It is unclear to what extent Chaucer was seminal in this evolution of literary preference.

-The Canterbury Tales is generally thought to have been incomplete at the end of Chaucer's life.
-In the General Prologue, some 30 pilgrims are introduced.
-According to the Prologue, Chaucer's intention was to write four stories from the perspective of each pilgrim, two each on the way to and from their ultimate destination, St. Thomas Becket's shrine (making for a total of about 120 stories).
-Although perhaps incomplete, The Canterbury Tales is revered as one of the most important works in English literature.
+Revered as one of the paramount works of English literature, The Canterbury Tales are generally thought to have been incomplete at the end of Chaucer's life.
+In the General Prologue, some thirty pilgrims are introduced.
+According to the Prologue, Chaucer's intention was to write four stories from the perspective of each pilgrim, two each on the way to and from their ultimate destination, Saint Thomas Becket's shrine (making for a total of about 120 stories).